guptadeepanshu/Merged-Manifest-Bug/README.md

 The issue can lead to unwanted permissions sneaking into the application when some dependencies are updated.
 Some permissions like background location and read sms, may be added by certain libraries and go unnoticed.
 This can lead to Play Store rejection.

+The issue has been reported at link: https://issuetracker.google.com/issues/178796185.
+Please star it to increase the chances of it being picked up by Google.